 No home remedies can treat asthma attacks.
 Asthma attacks require a rescue inhaler and immediate medical attention.

 The following home remedies may help you manage general asthma symptoms:

-- Reduce your exposure to lung irritants, like dust or mold.
+- reducing your exposure to lung irritants, like dust, pollen, or mold

-- Get vaccinated for the flu and COVID-19.
+- getting vaccinated for the flu and COVID-19

-- Take precautions to avoid respiratory illness, like frequent handwashing and wearing a face mask.
+- taking precautions to avoid respiratory illness, like frequent handwashing and wearing a face mask

 Severe asthma attacks require immediate medical attention.